Prajwalraut29/drone-tech/README.md

-# Drone Path Simulation Web Application - Frontend FlytBase Assignment
+# Drone Path Simulation Web Application - Frontend

 A React-based web application that simulates drone paths on an interactive map using time series data.